Utah Road Trip Itinerary: 2 Weeks + 5 National Parks

 Day 4: ZION NATIONAL PARK

-• Go in to town, and get rental items for hiking the watery trail of “The Narrows”
+Go in to town, get rental items for hiking the watery trail of “The Narrows”

-• Drive five minutes to entrance of Zion National Park (PS- check out my post on nearby Kanab, Utah!)
+Drive 5 minutes to entrance of Zion National Park (see my post on nearby Kanab, Utah!)

-• The trail is, of course, very slippery.
-Make sure you are wearing sturdy walking sandals, and I recommend a hiking stick for balance too.
+The trail is, of course, very slippery.
+Wear sturdy walking sandals, and bring a hiking stick for balance too.

 Lodging/Overnight: Public Campsite: The Watchman Campground